gutsy-robot/website/content/project/self-driving-car.md

 date = "2016-04-27"

 # Project title.
-title = "Trust and Feedback in HRI"
+title = "Autonomous Control of Self-Driving Car"

 # Project summary to display on homepage.
 #summary = "An example of linking directly to an external project website using `external_link`."